 Unfortunately, it isn’t as easy as you may think.
 If, as you glide gracefully around the place, you land adjacent to an unsuspecting victim then they will scream and run in the opposite direction.
 On some levels, you can use this to your advantage as they will also run until they hit an obstacle – an obstacle which can sometimes be a fire, a pool of water or even a wood chipper which will result in the victim being fried, fish food or chipped to death respectively.
 Also, as you progress you will uncover new mechanics thrown into the mix like the SWAT team.
 When you have the SWAT team after you, you only have a certain number of moves to complete the mission – if you take too long then you will be caught and must start over or rewind a few steps.
 You also have a few missions with switches that distract the officers or re-arrange the victims, bookcases that can be used to create obstructions or toppled onto unsuspecting victims (with a satisfying *splat*) and even a bunch of cats that you must also slaughter as you complete the fiendish puzzles.

 Once you get to the end of a mission, you are presented with a QTE.
-In the main game chapters, these are quite easy – you have a bar at the bottom of the screen, a target zone and a bar which moves left to right.
+In the main game chapters, these are quite easy – you have a bar at the bottom of the screen, a target zone and a bar that moves left to right.
 Simply hit X when the bar is in the target area and your kill is confirmed and you get the animation of you slaughtering an innocent victim.
 Miss the target zone and the kid either doesn’t get killed or the death is reversed and the victim manages to kill you with your own method.
 A good example of this is the bookcase, if you succeed then the victim goes *splat* but if you fail then it topples back on you and you’re the one who goes *splat*.

 As I briefly touched on above, you have the ability to rewind one move at a time.
 So, if you end up in a corner or want to try something new, you can tap the shoulder button and move back or forward as many steps as you wish while you experiment with different solutions.
 If you get really stuck, you can even use in-game credits to unlock video walkthroughs of each puzzle so you don’t even have to look it up online!
 Speaking of unlocking – you can use the in-game credits, which you earn for kills and completing missions, on buying new death cutscenes and killer skins – many of which come with their own trophies.